 The GOP holds a 51-48-1 majority over Democrats and the Green Party in the House.
 If Bryant flips the results, neither party would have a majority.

-Republicans haven't controlled either chamber at the state Capitol since Reconstruction - but now will take control of the House and Senate in January.
+Republicans haven't controlled either chamber at the state Capitol since Reconstruction - but will take control of the Senate in January.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 When President Barack Obama pushed his health care overhaul plan through Congress, he counted labor unions among his strongest supporters.More >>

 Some labor unions that enthusiastically backed President Barack Obama's health care overhaul are now frustrated and angry, fearful that it will jeopardize benefits for millions of their members.More >>